What is the role of collaborative design in building products?

 Collaboration design involves individuals with distinct profiles in the design process to reach non-linear solutions for different kinds of problems.
 This multi-pronged process revolves around feedback and is delivered collaboratively.

-Such a strategy can throw the project completely off course and there are many chances that will have to start over.
+Such a strategy can throw the project completely off course, and it can even lead to the project restart.
 This is all about wasting time and money.
 However, by adopting a collaborative design approach, your team will avoid these issues and keep everybody on the same page.

 Collaborative design is aimed to integrate design and collaboration in the software development process.
 There are basic stages of product development where collaborative design plays an essential role: